 This “market price” is then multiplied by the volume of oil to be valued to give the total market value.
 Since the “market price” is by convention measured in $ per barrel, multiplying the “market price” by the volume (measured in barrels) will produce a total market value measured in $.
 (See OT05075 for how to convert this into pounds sterling).

+Top of page

 Forties sulphur de-escalator

 See OT05328